 - Cut the following lengths: Red: 18.5″ — Orange: 16.5″ — Yellow: 15.5″ — Green: 13.5″ –Blue: 11.5″ –Purple: 11″

-- Rainbow pattern piece – sign up for my newsletter and get the full pattern once you confirm your subscription!
-If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:
+- Rainbow pattern piece –sign up for my newsletter and get the free download once you confirm your subscription!
+If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library.

 Trace & cut two rainbow shapes from your white cotton.
 Project is sewn with 1/4″ seam allowance.